ouyangming/DRAMMS/README.md

 =======================================================

-**Introduction**: DRAMMS is a software package designed for 2D-to-2D and 3D-to-3D medical image registration tasks.
+**Introduction**: DRAMMS is a software package designed for 2D-to-2D and 3D-to-3D deformable medical image registration tasks.